citp/privacy-policy-historical/m/ma/mai/mailermailer.com.md

 ### Security

 When we transfer and receive certain types of sensitive information such as financial information, we redirect visitors to a secure server.
 We strive to maintain appropriate security measures in our physical facilities to protect against the loss, misuse or alteration of information that we have collected from you at our site.
 Although we take reasonable measures to secure our data, we cannot guarantee that the measures we take are or will remain adequate.
-Some portions of our sites and services link to other companies' web sites.
+Some portions of our sites and services link to other companies' web sites (listed above).
 Please refer to the privacy policies of those sites for information on how they handle security for information they collect.

 ### Changes to Privacy Policy

 From time to time, we may use customer information for new, unanticipated uses not previously disclosed in this Privacy Policy notice.
 If our information practices change at some time in the future, we will post the policy changes to our Web site's Privacy Policy page to notify you of these changes and provide you with the ability to opt out of these new uses.
 If you are concerned about how your information is used, you should check back at our Web site's Privacy Policy page periodically.

+If you would like to be notified of any changes to this Privacy Policy, you may subscribe to our [change notification email list](https://www.mailermailer.com/u/signup/1065185r), which will only be used to send you notices about our Privacy Policy updates.

+This policy was last updated on October 11, 2016.